juga0/torguts/02-dataflow.md

 instantiated using a socket when Tor is making an unencrypted HTTP connection.
 When Tor is tunneling a directory request over a Tor circuit, directory connections are implemented using a linked connection pair (see below).
-Directory connections are implemeted in `directory.c`; some of the server-side logic is implemented in `dirserver.c`.
+Directory connections are implemented in `directory.c`; some of the server-side logic is implemented in `dirserver.c`.